chenkang084/jiangxin-blog/README.md

-# ts-express
+# jiangxin-blog
+jiangxin-blog shares lots of delish foods,and waits for you tries.
-A nodejs backend framework based on express and writes via typescript.
+The sourcecode depends that nodejs backend framework based on express and writes via typescript.

+## docker
+linux:`./scripts/shell/dockerEnv.sh`

 ## setup your local environment
 >   npm run setup <br>